-PRINCIPLE DESCRIPTION OPENESS AND Citizens should be told how national and provincial departments are run, how much they TRANSPARENCY cost, and who is in charge.
+PRINCIPLE DESCRIPTION OPENESS AND TRANSPARENCY Citizens should be told how national and provincial departments are run, how much they cost, and who is in charge.
 REDRESS If the promised standard of service is not delivered, citizens should be offered an apology, a full explanation, and a speedy and effective remedy; and when the complaints are made, citizens should receive a sympathetic, positive response.
-VALUE FOR MONEY Public services should be provided economically and efficiently, in order to give citizens the best possible value for money. , ENCOURAGING Innovation can be new ways of providing better service, cutting costs, improving conditions, INNOVATION streamlining, and generally making changes which tie in with the spirit of Batho Pele.
-It is AND REWARDING also about rewarding the staff who "go the extra mile" in making it all happen.
-EXCELLENCE CUSTOMER Impact means looking at the benefits we have provided for our customers, both internal and IMPACT external - its how the nine principles link together to show how we have improved our overall service delivery and customer satisfaction.
+VALUE FOR MONEY Public services should be provided economically and efficiently, in order to give citizens the best possible value for money.
+ENCOURAGING INNOVATION AND REWARDING EXCELLENCE Innovation can be new ways of providing better service, cutting costs, improving conditions, streamlining, and generally making changes which tie in with the spirit of Batho Pele.
+It is also about rewarding the staff who "go the extra mile" in making it all happen.
+CUSTOMER IMPACT Impact means looking at the benefits we have provided for our customers, both internal and external - its how the nine principles link together to show how we have improved our overall service delivery and customer satisfaction.
 It is also about making sure that all our customers are aware of and exercising their rights in terms of the Batho Pele principles.
-LEADERSHIP Good leadership is one of the most critical ingredients for successful organisations.
-AND STRATEGIC Organisations who do well in serving their customers can demonstrate that they have DIRECTION leaders who lead by example, who set the vision, and ensure that the strategy for achieving the vision is owned by all and properly deployed throughout the organisation.
-They take an active role in the organisation's success don't lot in the digarisation success
+LEADERSHIP AND STRATEGIC DIRECTION Good leadership is one of the most critical ingredients for successful organisations.
+Organisations who do well in serving their customers can demonstrate that they have leaders who lead by example, who set the vision, and ensure that the strategy for achieving the vision is owned by all and properly deployed throughout the organisation.
+They take an active role in the organisation's success